mufeedvh/website/content/about.md

 I mostly write code in Rust and Python, other than that, I dabble with C, C++, Go, JavaScript, Java, Kotlin, PHP, Zig, and Nim.
 (I like learning languages for fun even though I merely use a few)

 I have an interest in [Programming language theory](https://en.wikipedia.org/wiki/Programming_language_theory) especially in implementing parser generators and JIT engines.
-Talking about programming languages, I have written a bizarre programming language called [regretti](https://github.com/mufeedvh/regretti) as part of [Lang Jam](https://github.com/langjam/langjam) in 48 hours that takes ascii art flow charts as first-class citizen which won the competition and got [featured in the results video](https://www.youtube.com/watch?v=j7VAw8UfMeA&t=466s).
+Talking about programming languages, I have written a bizarre programming language called [regretti](https://github.com/mufeedvh/regretti) as part of [Lang Jam](https://github.com/langjam/langjam) in 48 hours that takes ascii art flow charts as first-class citizen which won the voter's choice and got [featured in the results video](https://www.youtube.com/watch?v=j7VAw8UfMeA&t=466s).

 I have done most work in the field of Systems Programming, Android Security, Web Security, Game Development, Cryptography, and Operating Systems.